The Jury will be selected by the Artistic Direction of each theatre where the auditions are held.

 Throughout his career he has developed multiple cultural projects: in Girona, being the director of the Nits de Clàssica Festival, musical programmer at the Auditori Palau de Congressos and director of the Festevial Músiques Religioses i del Món.
 He also works in the management of the Seville Baroque Orchestra and being part of projects such as the Barcelona Antiga Music Festival, the UNESCO General Council of Music in Spain and the music department of "la Caixa".

-Head of the Singing Companies, Teatro alla Scala, Milan.
+Casting Manager, Teatro alla Scala, Milan.

 Graduated with honors in choral music, choir and organ conducting under the guidance of Maestro Sergio Marcianò, he continued his composition studies with Maestro Carlo Mosso.
 He has carried out an intense concert activity as solo accompanist and conductor, working in numerous Italian theaters.
 For the last twenty years he has collaborated with the Teatro Regio in Turin, where he worked as master collaborator, hall, prompter, stage musical director and head of the orchestra, till becoming Artistic Director in 2009.
 He was assistant to important conductors in Teatro Regio seasons and has conducted there "Il matrimonio segreto", "The Barber of Seville" and "La Bohème".
 His compositions are published by the Carrara Editions.
 Since 2000 he teaches Music Theory at the Turin Conservatory.